Incest in ancient Egypt

 Brother-sister incest was a common practice among the Pharaohs of ancient Egypt, both during dynastic and Hellenistic times.
+Marriages and children between full siblings has been confirmed by genetic testing.
 Father-daughter incest was also at times accepted during the dynastic period.

-Sibling marriages among commoners during the Roman era of Egypt has been proposed but the nature of these marriages are disputed, with many historians arguing that supposed cases can be explained by adoption.
+Sibling marriages among commoners is found regularly in censuses from the Roman era of Egypt.
+It is also noted as a part of Egyptian culture by Greek and Roman writers.
+The nature of these marriages are disputed, with some historians arguing that they can be explained by adoption.

 Royal families

-Brother-sister marriages among the pharaohs date from at least the 11th Dynasty in 2000 BCE.
+Brother-sister marriages among the pharaohs date from at least the 11th Dynasty in 2000 BC.
 The family trees of the pharaohs are complicated, with the exact parentage of many queens uncertain, but many of them include brother-sister and more rarely father-daughter pairings.

 An example is the Eighteenth Dynasty of Egypt.
-Thutmose I's two children Thutmose II and Hatshepsut married.
-Genetic testing on Tutankhamun proves that his parents were full siblings, Akhenaten and the mummy known as The Younger Lady.
+Thutmose I's two children Thutmose II and Hatshepsut married each other and produced a child together named Neferure.
+Genetic testing on Tutankhamun proves that his parents were full siblings, Akhenaten (or possibly Smenkhare), and the mummy known as The Younger Lady.

 Father-daughter marriage was less common.
 One clear case is Ramses the Great who married at least two of his daughters: Bintanath and Meritamen.

 The practice of royal incest was fully adopted by the Greek Ptolemaic dynasty that ruled Egypt for 275 years.
 Of the fifteen marriages made by the Greek rulers, ten or eleven were to their full sibling.
 The famed Cleopatra, last queen of Egypt, was married first to her older brother Ptolemy XIII and then to her younger brother Ptolemy XIV.